in-c0/Gitsum-Github-Repo-Analyser/README.md

 # GRAKKEN Github-Repo-Analyser

 ## What it does:
-Gives an overview of a Github repository, providing summaries of the important-looking codes.
+Gives an overview of a Github repository, providing summaries of important files.

 ## How it does: